Top 10 Best Modern Classic Books

 4 The Catcher In the Rye

-If you read this unaware of the depth lurking below the casual if unambitious surface, it could be passed easily by, and written off as a readable narrative capable of strong adolscent summaries.
-But if you look a little closer, particularly at the metaphor from which the book takes its name, you'll see an unforgettable work revealing the hollowness of morals applicable to the life of any reader.
+If you read this unaware of the depth lurking below the casual, if unambitious, surface, it could easily be passed by and written off as a narrative capable of strong adolescent summaries.
+But a closer look, particularly at the metaphor from which the book takes its name, reveals an unforgettable work highlighting the hollowness of morals applicable to any reader's life.

 5 The Burning Soul